-Ross is the clinical supervisor for Turning Point Recovery Society, the largest licensed addictions recovery organization in British Columbia.
-Ross provides clinical consultation for support staff, counsellors, site managers, administrators, and the Executive Director.
-He also provides professional development training for the staff, works with the team to deal with critical incidents, and provides training on a wide range of themes including ethics, professional practice, organizational development, leadership, and strategic planning.
+Ross provides clinical supervision to various addictions agencies.
+He works with support staff, counsellors, site managers, administrators, and organizational leaders.
+He also provides professional development training for staff, works with teams to deal with critical incidents, and provides training on a wide range of themes including ethics, professional practice, organizational development, leadership, and strategic planning.

 Parent, School, and Community Presentations